What hotkeys or shortcuts are set by default when QAP is installed and how can I change them?

 - Shift-Control-V for the Clipboard menu

-Two other QAP features and two favorites are also inserted in the main menu during installation:
+Two other QAP features and one web favorite are also inserted in the Main menu during installation:

-- Shift-Control-A for Add this Folder or Link
+- Shift-Control-A for Add Active Folder or Web page

 - Shift-Control-Q for Quick Access Popup web site.

-You can change all these shortcuts by editing each favorite separately or you can edit all of them in the Hotkeys dialog box: click the Hotkeys button in the Settings window.
+You can change all these shortcuts by editing each favorite separately or you can edit all of them in the Hotkeys dialog box: select Tools, Hotkeys in the Customize window menu bar.
 See also Can I launch my favorites with keyboard or mouse shortcuts?